VIJAYWHAT/vijaywhat.github.io/content/vj.md

 and i am using update-properties, it will check the properties section in my project, if any dependencies have a latest version to upgrade, i will update that in my pom.xml file,

-now let us see that commands exucution completed or not,
+now let us see that commands execution completed or not,

 ok its completed,